SokuDev/SokuMods/README.md

 *The mod allows you to manually set your state before joining/spectating/watching a replay to match the state of your peer/replay.*

+### shady-loader

+**Simply load custom game resources (sprites, images, sounds, music, ...) to the game.**

+*To add and remove mods, use the shady-manage program in `modules/shady-loader/` or use the in-game ModConfig menu if you're using SokuEngine.*

+*To create mods, refer to the [official project documentation](https://github.com/enebe-nb/shady-packer/wiki/tools-loader).*

 ### SkipIntro

 **Skip the game intro screen, automatically enter a menu or a custom practice preset on start.**